etKing666/self_driving_car/test_cases.md

 ### Description:

-The focus of the test case is to test the car's behaviour against a set of traffic signs detected.
+The focus of the test case is to test the car's behaviour against a set of traffic signs detected (validation testing).

 ### Test steps: